kurt-krueckeberg/open-fda-device-events/sphinx/advanced-syntax.md

 requires that any of the drug names match and that the field `serious` also match.

-:::{error}
+:::{note}
+**TODO:**
-Are two groups of parentheses needed in the example above?
+- Are two groups of parentheses needed in the example above?
 What is `serious`?
 Is it a top-level term?
+- Add example
 :::

 ## Dates and ranges